electrolux-oss/infrawallet/docs/contributing.md

 We use [Husky](https://typicode.github.io/husky/) to set up a pre-commit hook that runs the linter, type checker and code formatter before committing.
 Run `git config core.hooksPath .husky` from the root folder of this repo to enable it.

-## How to Support a New Cloud Vendor?
+## How to Support a New Cloud Provider?

 In InfraWallet, all the cost data fetched from different cloud providers are transformed into a generic format: